 What is RMON?

-Remote network monitoring is the method used to monitor network traffic to identify issues.
+Remote network monitoring is the method used to monitor local area network traffic to identify issues.
 These issues can come as a result of anything from network collisions and congestion, to packets that failed to reach their intended destination.

 RMON provides network administrators with the ability to select network-monitoring probes with features that meet their business network needs.
 The implementation is usually found in the client and server models.
 The probes contain RMON software agents that collect information and analyse packets.